github-campus-advisors/Campus-Advisor-Training/README.md

 Your journey begins in Module 0, where you’ll setup everything you need to complete the training.

 ## When you are finished

+> **Note: Campus Advisor approvals are currently on hold.
+You may continue with your application, but applications will not be reviewed and interviews will not be offered before December 2020.
+You may apply now, and we will reach out to you when approvals resume in December.**

 Once you have completed the training, you’re free to end there with your new knowledge.
 If you want to take it a step further, you might want to become a GitHub Campus Advisor.

 GitHub Campus Advisors are a community of educator leaders who champion industry tools in their classroom.
 As a Campus Advisor, you’ll: